TerrordactylDesigns/TerrorDoc/README.md

 ## What is this?

-It's my way to quickly scan a .js file using [this world renowned parser](https://github.com/TerrordactylDesigns/TerrorParser) to see what functions are in it and what they do.
-Will add more features as I go like exporting/saving.
+It's my way to quickly scan a .js file using [this world renowned parser](https://github.com/TerrordactylDesigns/TerrorParser) to see what functions are in it and display them in a downloadable HTML page.

+It is also an automated generator of documents into a Docs folder.

 ## Setup